xsolla/pay-station-sdk/README.md

 ## Pay Station SDK supported events

-For greater flexibility of payment forms, you can send specific post-messages from the payment interface independently.
-Based on a defined data structure and existing handlers, you can request and process responses about payment method lists, delete saved methods, and much more.
-You can also create your own handlers to process data as needed.
+To provide greater flexibility of payment forms, you can send specific `postMessage` events from the payment UI independently.
+Based on a defined data structure and existing handlers, you can request and process responses about payment method lists, deleted saved methods, etc. You can also create your own handlers to process data as needed.
+The list of available events and handlers included in the SDK is shown in the table below.

-Below is a table of available events and existing handlers in the SDK.
-As mentioned earlier, you can use them or write your own handlers.

-> A working example can be found [here](./examples/events)
+> Refer to the [working example](./examples/events) for detailed information.

 <table border="1">
 <thead>
 <tr>
-<th>handler</th>
-<th>event name as Enum</th>
-<th>event name as string</th>
-<th>payload</th>
-<th>comment</th>
+<th>Handler</th>
+<th>Event name (Enum)</th>
+<th>Event name (string)</th>
+<th>Payload</th>
+<th>Description</th>
 </tr>
 </thead>
 <tbody>